Farmhouse/fhp1-shoot-it-yourself/README.md

-# Shoot It Yourself book by Ignacio Galvez
+# Shoot It Yourself

+Photo book by Ignacio Galvez

 ## Creators